View the IHE-RO Flyer

 Elekta Software has provided customers with practical solutions that efficiently manage the process of delivering care.
-Elekta Software stands side-by-side with you to ensure that you maintain an even higher level of quality care after the Health Insurance Portability and Accountability Act (HIPAA) unfolds and makes its mark on the healthcare world.
+Elekta Software stands side-by-side with you to assist you in maintaining a high level of quality care.

 Elekta Region North America

 For more information about Elekta Region North America HIPAA efforts, HIPAA, Privacy, Security, or any other regulatory matter, please contact: